reshmabidikar/slate/source/includes/_payment.md

 **Returns**

 If successful, returns a status code of 201 and an empty body.
-A new paymentTransaction of type REFUND is created.
+In addition, a Location header containing the payment id is returned.
+A new PaymentTransaction of type `REFUND` is created.

 ### Refund an existing payment [using paymentExternalKey]